 I buy the bow and arrows and make arrangements to have them shipped home, paid for with my credit card.
 It is rather amazing that someone in a foreign country would give credit to someone they just met and will most likely never meet again.
 Combining trust with money has always been a touchy job..

-How the hell did those ancient hunters hit running animals in rough terrain, in questionable weather?
+How the hell did those ancient hunters hit running animals in rough terrain, in questionable weather, with these questionable weapons?

-Their dreams were deeper than mine, all about life, death, and Gods.
+Their dreams were lots deeper than mine, all about life, death, spirits and Gods.

-I’m going to hang the bow and arrows on one of my living room walls to remind me how easy we have it.
+I’m going to hang the bow and arrows on one of my living room walls to remind me how easy I have it.